How Did Saint Michael Die

 Understanding the Nature of Archangels

 In Christian theology, archangels are among the highest-ranking angels, serving directly under God.
-They are often depicted as powerful warriors fighting against evil forces, as messengers conveying divine pronouncements, and as protectors of humanity.
+That said, they are often depicted as powerful warriors fighting against evil forces, as messengers conveying divine pronouncements, and as protectors of humanity.
 St. Michael, in particular, is frequently associated with these roles, most notably his victory over Satan in the Book of Revelation.
 This victory itself highlights his inherent power and incorruptibility, characteristics that directly contradict the possibility of death.

 The Legend and Misinterpretations